-In middle school, Futaba didn’t like boys and found them to be too loud and obnoxious, with one exception: the gentle and kind Kou Tanaka.
+In middle school, Futaba didn’t like boys and found them to be too loud and obnoxious, with one exception: the gentle and kind, Kou Tanaka.
 Futaba found herself drawn to him despite herself and it seemed like he might like her too!
-When Kou invites her to attend a festival with him, Futaba agrees, but Kou doesn’t show up at their meeting spot on the night of their date and later Futaba discovers that he suddenly moved away.
-Despite that fact that her feelings never went anywhere, Futaba has trouble forgetting her first crush wonders what might have been if circumstances had been different.
+When Kou invites her to attend a festival with him, Futaba agrees, but Kou doesn’t show up at their meeting spot on the night of their date and Futaba later discovers that he suddenly moved away.
+Despite that fact that her feelings never went anywhere, Futaba has trouble forgetting her first crush and wonders what might have been if circumstances had been different.
 When she enters high school, Futaba is overjoyed when she runs into Kou again, but it soon becomes clear that both of them have changed a lot since junior high.
-Kou acts coldly towards her now and Futaba has created a tom-boyish persona in order to ward off any potential interest from guys and to help her fit in better with the other girls.
+Kou acts coldly towards her now and Futaba has created a tom-boyish persona, both in order to ward off any potential interest from guys and to help her fit in better with the other girls.
 Are they too different now to pick up where they left off?
 Or, is it possible that Kou and Futaba could get a second chance at love?

-In a lot of ways Ao Haru Ride is a very standard shoujo manga.
+In a lot of ways, Ao Haru Ride is a very standard shoujo manga.
 There are rivals, a bit of a mystery surrounding what has caused Kou to change so much and, of course, plenty of inter-personal drama.
 That said, there are a few elements that allow this series to rise above the average teen romance.

 1. The focus on friendship:

 The early volumes in the series focus a lot on Kou and Futaba making friends with some of the other kids in their class while they simultaneously get to know each other again.
-Futaba’s most recent friendships have been very shallow, thanks to the performance she was putting on, but she resolves to be more true to herself and starts to form genuine bonds with two other girls: Yuri and Shoko.
-Yuri is a girly-girl who was being ostracized by the other girls in class, because she received so much attention from the boys, and she’s delighted to make friends with Futaba.
+Futaba’s most recent friendships have been very shallow, largely thanks to the performance she was putting on, but she resolves to be more true to herself and starts to form genuine bonds with two other girls: Yuri and Shoko.
+Yuri is a girly-girl who was being ostracized by the other girls in class because she received so much attention from the boys, so she’s delighted to make friends with Futaba.
 Shoko is a cool and reserved loner, but she starts to come out of her shell as the girls get closer to each other.
 The three of them make a ridiculously cute trio of friends and their different personalities compliment each other well.
-Meanwhile, Kou reluctantly becomes friends with a boy named Kominato, an outgoing and cheerful boy who acts as a great foil for Kou and who gives him some helpful advice on more then one occasion, even though Kou doesn’t always follow it.
+Meanwhile, Kou reluctantly becomes friends with a classmate named Kominato, an outgoing and cheerful boy who acts as a great foil for Kou and who gives him some helpful advice on more then one occasion, even though Kou doesn’t always follow it.
 It was really fun to see the five of them all interact with each other and the early volumes of Ao Haru Ride, which focus on them all becoming friends, are my favourite in the series.

 2. Futaba’s sometimes surprising maturity: